 To activate links to Archabbey Library resources in Google Scholar follow these instructions: Archabbey Library in Google Scholar.
 The library catalog and Google Scholar search resources across a broad spectrum of resources.
 The search interfaces individual databases search a narrow group of resources, but search them much more thoroughly.
 Here are the library's most important databases with links to their search interfaces:

-Academic Search Premier.
-A multidisciplinary database that indexes over 10,000 journals from all academic disciplines, including more than 500 in religion and philosophy, most of which are available full-text.
+Academic Search Complete A multidisciplinary database that indexes over 10,000 journals from all academic disciplines, including more than 500 in religion and philosophy, most of which are available full-text.

 ATLA Religion Database with ALTASerials Plus Online through EBSCOhost.
 Contains over one million bibliographic citations to journal articles, essays in books, and book reviews in the field of religion.
 Also contains some full-text access to articles.